Website-Icon DED9

 }

-From the code written, it looks like “HaHa” is returned, but it actually returns 169 Ha.
-This is because if a quote with two quotation marks is used, the characters are used as a string, but if single quotation marks are used, the operands (‘H’ and ‘a’) are processed.
-Named “Larger Initial Data Converter” is set to integer values (int).
-After converting an integer, the numbers are added and the value 169 is returned.
+From the code written, it looks like “HaHa” is returned, but returns 169 Ha.
+This is because if a quote with two quotation marks is used, the characters are used as a String, but if single quotation marks are used, the operands (‘H’ and ‘a) are processed.
+The “Larger Initial Data Converter” is set to integer values (int).
+After converting an integer, the numbers are added, and the value 169 is returned.

 8- Prevent memory loss with simple tricks

 Memory loss often disrupts software performance.
 Because Java automatically manages memory, developers do not have much control over it.
-But there are still some standard ways to prevent memory loss.
+However, there are still some standard ways to prevent memory loss.

 9- Prevent deadlocks in Java

 Deadlocks can occur for a variety of reasons.
 There is no single instruction to avoid a dead end.
-A deadlock usually occurs when a coordinated object waits for the release of locked resources by another coordinated object.
+A deadlock usually occurs when a coordinated object waits for another coordinated object to release locked resources.

 Run the following program.
 This app shows a dead end.
-There is a stalemate here because both trades are waiting for resources taken by another trader.
-Both are waiting and no source is released.
+There is a stalemate here because both traders are waiting for resources taken by the other trader.
+Both are waiting, and no source is released.

 public class DeadlockDemo {